verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

 2. Using the WebLogic Server Administration Console, deploy the ToDo List application.

    - In the left pane in the Console, select **Deployments** and click **Install**.
    - Use the navigation links or provide the file path to `todo.war`, typically `<repo>/todo-list/target`.
-For example, if you cloned the examples. repository in your `$HOME` directory, the location should be `$HOME/examples/examples/todo-list/target/todo.war`.
+For example, if you cloned the examples repository in your `$HOME` directory, the location should be `$HOME/examples/examples/todo-list/target/todo.war`.
    - Click **Next** twice, then **Finish**.